-Number of Majors Number of Graduates
+Initiation Year Number of Majors 30 Number of Graduates 0 Third year 100 30 a.

-Initiation Year 30 0

-Third year 100 30

-Fifth year 250 60

-3. Existing Support Resources for the Proposed Degree Major Program a.
 Faculty members, with rank, appointment status, highest degree earned, date and field of highest degree, and professional experience (including publications if the proposal is for a graduate degree), who would teach in the program.